 Finally, Houston and many surrounding cities are still reeling from Hurricane Harvey, which hovered over the region for five days in late August and left an epic 51 inches of rain in some areas when it was over.
 Property damage estimates have surpassed $100 billion.

 A Tropical Storm Allison public report published by FEMA and the Harris County Flood Control District in 2002 predicted the inevitable arrival of Harvey: “The hard fact is: In addition to the many attributes that have attracted people to this area through the years, Houston and Harris County also have an established history of violent weather—the kind of history that frequently repeats itself,” the report noted.
 “We should expect another deadly rainmaker to visit the area someday.”

 Hurricane Harvey reinforced that something more powerful and more damaging is not just possible, but probable.

 While these storms were devastating in their own unique ways, they have also had a great impact on the evolution of technology to identify flood risk, bring awareness to the forefront in a proactive manner, and help make smarter, informed decisions.

 The ultimate goal is to know where low-lying, flood-prone areas exist within our cities and communities—areas that could be at risk.
 It’s to know where water is going to cross a roadway.
 It’s to make available the most accurate information before, during, and following extreme rainfall events.
 It’s to help make our neighborhoods—even those outside of the flood zone—safer and minimize the loss of life during future floods.

 Updating floodplains is not an easy process, but technology has evolved astronomically in the last 50-plus years to create new data and help determine flood risk.

-Over the next several months, Halff will present a series of articles about the evolution of technology to identify flood risk.
+Over the next several months, Halff will present a series of Insights about the evolution of technology to identify flood risk.
 We’ll explore the following topics: